-Very few museum have the chance to present the most recent designs from their sector to the public.
+Very few museums have the chance to present the most recent designs from their sector to the public.
 The “Porcelain makers’ displays” are therefore a remarkable example of the links between the Adrien Dubouché National Museum and the Limoges manufactories, which have been particularly generous in providing their contemporary tableware products to the museum.

 These displays pay tribute to the porcelain of Limoges, giving free rein to its vitality.